A dichotomy for measures of maximal entropy near time-one maps of transitive Anosov flows: Introduction

 \subsection{Questions}

-Our techniques demand a very strong form of irreducibility and the flow type property is somewhat technical.
-Hence we ask:
+{ Our techniques demand a very strong form of irreducibility: the minimality of both strong foliations.
+We ask: } \begin{question} In Theorem~\ref{mainthm-dichotomy}, can one replace minimality of both strong foliations by minimality of just one {of those foliations} or by robust transitivity {of the diffeomorphism}? \end{question}

-\begin{question} In Theorem~\ref{mainthm-dichotomy}, can one replace minimality of both strong foliations by minimality of just one or by robust transitivity?
-Can one replace flow type by isotopic to the identity? \end{question}
+{This minimality is obtained in Theorem \ref{mainthm0} by a $C^1$ perturbation assuming the topological transitivity of the Anosov flow.
+We believe that some non transitive Anosov flows could be accumulated by diffeomorphisms having more than two MMEs.}

-{ In the volume-preserving setting there is a rigidity result \cite{AVW}.
-We think that some version of it may hold for {MMEs in the dissipative setting.} }
+{ We expect both the hyperbolic and nonhyperbolic cases to occur with the hyperbolic case being generic.
+Indeed,} in the conservative setting, there is a {very strong} rigidity result \cite{AVW}.
+We think that some version of it may hold for {MMEs in the dissipative setting.}

 \begin{question} In the setting of Theorem~\ref{mainthm-dichotomy}, is the hyperbolic case open and dense?
 When the MME is nonhyperbolic, does this imply that the diffeomorphism is the time one map of a flow? does it at least exclude the existence of hyperbolic periodic points? \end{question}